LongNguyenP/DynaShape_Legacy/README.md

     └── DynaShape_ViewExtensionDefinition.xml *
 </pre>

-***Very Important:*** Notice that there is an underscore character in the *"_DynaShape"* folder name as shown above.
-This is to ensure that Dynamo will load the DynaShape package alphabetically AFTER the MeshToolkit package, which is a MUST.

 #### Step 4: Install the package into Dynamo
 Once the DynaShape package folder has been assembled, you can "install" the package to Dynamo by to *Dynamo-Main-Menu > Settings > Manage Node and Package Paths...*, and add a path to the package folder.